ldrolez/free-midi-chords/README.md

        * 3rd level: Major and Minor scales
      * 4 Chord progressions
        * 3rd level: Major, Minor and Modal progressions
          * 4th level: Rhythmic variations

+At the first level, you have the 12 major scales, along with the relative minor scales.
+To avoid confusing the [relative and parallel scales, read this article](https://drolez.com/blog/music/parallel-keys-relative-keys.php) for more information.

 The chord progressions are organized into three categories: Major, Minor, and Modal.
  * The Major and Minor directories contain chord progressions strictly within their respective major or minor keys, using traditional notation commonly found in classical music.